Outer Banks Annual Events - Local Culture & History

 Outer Banks Local Culture & History

 Manteo Preservation Trust is a group dedicated to bringing awareness to the public of the cultural, architectural and historic heritage of Roanoke Island.
-Every year its central fundraiser is the Holiday Tour of Homes, during which homes and other structures on the island are beautifully decorated and open to tour.
-The tour route is easily walkable, and a local bike shop donates bikes for those...read more
+Every year its central fundraiser is the Holiday Tour, during which homes and other structures on the island are beautifully decorated and open to tour.
+The tour route is easily walkable, and a local bike shop donates bikes for those who might...read more

 Manteo Preservation Trust is a group dedicated to bringing awareness to the public of the...read more